rkme/process/README.md

 Currently enriched means: Added useful/calculated metrics about location, location type, admin info, local time, etc. (12/7/16)

+### download.py

-download.py - script used to download the brazil blobs to our bra directory.
+Script used to download the brazil blobs to our bra directory.
 Can be edited to download whatever you want from a given blob to a directory

+### extractTweets.py

-extractTweets.py - Deprecated script used to extract country-specific tweets from quadrant files.
+Deprecated script used to extract country-specific tweets from quadrant files.
 Useful, but not used anymore.

+### probe.py

-probe.py - Simple script to print out blob information from the zika9372 account.
+Simple script to print out blob information from the zika9372 account.
 Useful because it holds onto the account key for us.

 README.md - Super useful informative file.
 Slightly biased opinion.